ErpNetDocs/webclient/introduction/how-to/filtering-expressions.md

 Filtering expressions follow a fixed syntax that can influence the outcome they produce.

-It's therefore crucial to write them down exactly as they are and in the correct filtering rows if you want to achieve the desired effect.
+It's therefore crucial to write them down exactly as they are if you want to achieve the desired effect.

 > [!NOTE]
 >